 The Texas Department of Family and Protective Services (DFPS) serves the state’s children, youth, families, and people who are elderly or have disabilities.
-The 2013 Annual Report and Data Book is an overview of the department’s programs, services, performance, and accomplishments, as well as a comprehensive statistical explanation of DFPS services.
-This report covers the period of September 1, 2012 through August 31, 2013.
+This Annual Report and Data Book is an overview of the department’s programs, services, performance, and accomplishments.
+It also provides a comprehensive statistical explanation of DFPS services.
+This report covers the period of September 1, 2013 through August 31, 2014.
 You can find this report and other information on the department’s website at www.dfps.texas.gov.

 The mission of DFPS is to protect children and people who are elderly or who have disabilities from abuse, neglect, and exploitation by involving clients, families, and communities.

 The Texas Department of Family and Protective Services:

 - Is recognized for innovative, effective services.

 - Builds strong, effective partnerships with clients, communities, providers, and state leaders.

 - Provides effective leadership that is accountable for its actions and communicates openly with clients and stakeholders.

 - Supports staff members who are highly motivated, diverse, ethical, well-trained, and professional.

 - We involve clients, families, and communities in decision making.